CliMA/ClimateMachine.jl/docs/src/GettingStarted/RunningClimateMachine.md

 Diagnostics-groups) that are written to NetCDF files at user-specified intervals by the `ClimateMachine` when configured to do so by a driver.

-The `ClimateMachine` can also output conservative and auxiliary state variables to VTK files at specified intervals.
+The `ClimateMachine` can also output prognostic and auxiliary state variables to VTK files at specified intervals.

 Whether or not output is generated, and if so, at what interval, is a